hypo69/hypo/docs/gemini/en/consultant/src/bots/chat_gpt_nodejs/chatgpt-telegram/docs/gemini/en/consultant/src/openai.md

 import { Configuration, OpenAIApi } from 'openai';
 import config from 'config';
 import { createReadStream } from 'fs';
-import { logger } from './src/logger'; // Import logger
+import { logger } from 'src.logger'; // Import logger

 /**
- * @brief OpenAI API interaction module.
- *
+ * @module openai
- * This module provides asynchronous methods for interacting with the OpenAI API,
+ * @description This module provides an interface for interacting with the OpenAI API.
- * including chat and transcription functionalities.
+ * It handles chat completions and transcription tasks.
  */
 class OpenAI {
     /**
-     * @brief Defines roles for chat messages.
+     * @member {object} roles - An object containing roles for chat messages.
+     * @description Contains constants for defining roles in chat messages (e.g., assistant, user, system).
      */
     roles = {
         ASSISTANT: 'assistant',